fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ---
 title: "Complete guide to self-hosting a website through Cloudflare Tunnel"
-description: "In this guide I demonstrate how to self-host a static web blog and expose it to the internet via a Cloudflare tunnel."
+description: "In this guide I explain how to self-host a static web blog using Nginx as webserver and expose it to the internet via a Cloudflare tunnel."
 pubDate: 2023-12-29
-updatedDate: 2024-03-20
+updatedDate: 2024-04-07
 tags:
   - Self-Hosting
   - Cloudflare
+  - Nginx
 ---

 ## Sections